rovelstars/discord-list/README.md

 - Keep your repository open source, with the same license.
 - Link our repository on the website.
-- Therefore, you should not edit the footer, or we will take down your deployment.
+- You should not edit the footer, because the default footer follows the AGPL-3.0 license, or we may be report you.
+- Do not make a new repository on github and upload your own deployment codes there, instead fork out repository and do changes there.

 ---